devlight0912/devlight0912/README.md

 ## 🫣 Who Am I ?

-🚀 Full-Stack & AI/ML Developer at Team SquadofCreators, fueled by passion for tech.
+🚀 Full-Stack & Web/Mobile Developer, fueled by passion for tech.
 With strong problem-solving skills and innovation drive, I seek new horizons to conquer through collaboration.

 ## 💼 Wanna Know My Professional Skills ?
 Let's Dive into it.